War Memorial Court: Medal of Honor recipients

 Richard Shea, Class of 1948, received the Medal of Honor for actions as an Army first lieutenant at Pork Chop Hill during the Korean War.
 Fighting outnumbered, he voluntarily proceeded to the area most threatened to organize and lead a counterattack.
 During the bitter fighting, he killed two enemy soldiers with his trench knife.
 In more than 18 hours of heavy fighting, he moved among the defenders of Pork Chop Hill to ensure a successful defense.
 Leading a counterattack, he killed three enemy soldiers single-handedly.
 Although wounded, he refused evacuation.
 He was last seen fighting hand-to-hand during yet another counterattack.

-- See a complete list of Medal of Honor winners throughout the history of the armed forces.
+- See a complete list of Medal of Honor recipients throughout the history of the armed forces.